 If you work a shift-based job, make sure you ask what shifts need filling.
 The answer could impact you for several reasons.
 If it’s an outdoor job and you’re sensitive to light, for example, early morning or evening shifts may be better.

 Ultimately, you simply might not be able to find a role you love that also provides you with the allowances you need.
 In that case, it may be a good idea to go off on your own, whether that’s starting a small business or freelancing full-time.

 Emily F. worked as a career counselor at a university for 12 years.
 When she decided to start her own business as a career reinvention coach, she cited chronic migraine as a reason.

 Working for herself has been life changing for Emily.
 She has full autonomy, which is less stressful (for her).
 When she’s less stressed, she gets better sleep.
 This is crucial because poor sleep is her number one trigger.
 She also has more flexibility to spend time on her chosen methods of preventive care—massage and acupuncture—“which is enormously helpful at keeping those migraines at bay.”

 The freelance life has been great for Jessy, too.

 “If I need to take a pause in the middle of a project, I can do that,” she shares.
-And when she sets project deadlines with clients, she factors in extra time to account for the possibility of a migraine.
+And when she sets project deadlines with clients, she factors in extra time to account for the possibility of a migraine attack.
 For instance, without the interruption of an attack, she can write 1,500 words in four hours.
-But if she gets a migraine, “that time can double or even triple.”
+But if she gets a headache, “that time can double or even triple.”
 She sets herself up for success as best as she can.
-So if and when a migraine does strike, she’s not panicking about missing deadlines.
+So if and when migraine does strike, she’s not panicking about missing deadlines.

 And don’t forget that there are a ton of free resources you can access to help you figure out how to work for yourself.
 Your local public library, your region’s small business development center, and SBA.gov are a great place to start, as is chatting with small business owners or freelancers to learn about their journey.